On cycles in monotone grid classes of permutations: Concluding remarks

 } Note that both of these pictures are essentially formed from the doubled matrix $M^{\times2}$, but with deformations in the top right corner.
 In particular, cell $C_{54}$ in the left picture and $C_{63}$ in the right can be non-empty, and thus there are permutations in $\Grid(M)$ that are not present in $\Grid(M^{\times 2})$.

+For polycyclic gridding matrices that \emph{can} be expressed as partial multiplication matrices, studies concerning the permutation pattern matching (PPM) problem (in which one investigates the complexity of counting the number of times a given pattern $\pi$ is contained in a `text' permutation $\tau$) both illustrate why these classes are so much harder, and perhaps also offer a glimpse of what the theory might look like.

-However, there are further issues even for polycyclic gridding matrices that \emph{can} be expressed as partial multiplication matrices.
-The coil decomposition of indivisible gridded permutations, as established in Theorem~\ref{thm-coil-regridding}, simply does not apply when a component contains more than one cycle.
-One strong indicator that polycyclic classes will be hard to understand can be found in Opler's PhD thesis~\cite[Theorem 6.1]{opler:phd}: the tree-width of acyclic grid classes\footnote{Tree-width is a parameter most commonly associated with graph structure, but has been applied to permutations in the study of the permutation pattern matching (PPM) problem, starting with Ahal and Rabinovich~\cite{ahal:on-the-complexity:}.
-For our purposes, it suffices to note that tree-width provides a measure of the structural complexity of a class.} is constant, and that of pseudoforest grid classes grows like $\sqrt{n}$ (where $n$ is the length of the permutation), but the tree-width of polycyclic classes grows linearly in $n$.
-In other words, we should expect the structural complexity of polycyclic classes to be an order of magnitude harder than that of pseudoforest classes.
+In his PhD thesis, Opler~\cite[Theorem 6.1]{opler:phd} shows that the tree-width \footnote{Tree-width is a parameter most commonly associated with graph structure; its application to the PPM problem originates with Ahal and Rabinovich~\cite{ahal:on-the-complexity:}.
+For our purposes, it suffices to note that tree-width provides a measure of the structural complexity of a class.} of acyclic grid classes is constant, that of pseudoforest grid classes grows like $\sqrt{n}$ (where~$n$ is the length of the permutation), and that of polycyclic classes grows linearly in $n$.
+This both agrees with the increase in structural complexity that we have exhibited in this paper between acyclic and pseudoforest classes, and also hints that the structure of polycyclic classes is an order of magnitude more complex again.

+Indeed, the proof of~\cite[Theorem 6.1]{opler:phd} (which incorporates work from two extended abstracts of Jel\'inek, Opler and Pek\'arek~\cite{jelinek:a-complexity-dichotomy:,jelinek:long-paths:}) provides some insight into the structure we should expect.
+The following two properties that a permutation class $\C$ can possess are of particular note: the \emph{long path property}, which means that $\C$ contains, for any $k$, a monotone grid class whose graph is path of length $k$, and the \emph{deep tree property}, which means that for any $k$, the class $\C$ contains a grid class whose graph is a subdivision of a binary tree of depth $k$.

+Clearly, an acyclic grid class has neither property, while pseudoforest grid classes have the long path property but not the deep tree property, see~\cite[Lemma 3.5]{jelinek:a-complexity-dichotomy:} or~\cite[Proposition 2.34]{opler:phd} for the full proof.
+In the context of this paper, long paths can be constructed by considering a refined gridding of permutations whose coil decompositions are arbitrarily long, with arbitrarily many interleaved points in each set of the partition.
+On the other hand, that we can decompose any permutation in a pseudoforest grid class using the $M$-sum and coil decompositions goes some way towards explaining why these classes do \emph{not} possess the deep tree property.

+Polycyclic classes, on the other hand, do possess the deep tree property (and thus also the long path property), see~\cite[Proposition 6]{jelinek:long-paths:} or~\cite[Proposition 2.41]{opler:phd} for the full proof.
+This leads us to finish with the following question: given polycyclic classes have the deep tree property, what could a `coil decomposition of polycyclic classes' look like?

+\paragraph{Acknowledgements} We are grateful to Michal Opler for discussions during the preparation of this article, and to the two referees whose careful reading prompted several improvements to an earlier version.